umashankar14412/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 6. Use iterables and collections (including maps) in Java.

 ### Course-4: Java Programming: Principles of Software Design

-#### About the Course

-Solve real world problems with Java using multiple classes.
-Learn how to create programming solutions that scale using Java interfaces.
-Recognize that software engineering is more than writing code - it also involves logical thinking and design.
-By the end of this course you will have written a program that analyzes and sorts earthquake data, and developed a predictive text generator.

 After completing this course, you will be able to: